paceuniversity/CS3892017team5/README.md

 Hayden McClure
 Taline Torossian

-Our license is exclusive, these files are not to be copied or used without consulting the authors above.
+Our license is exclusive, these files are not to be distributed or used without consulting the authors above.
 Copyright 2017 All Rights Reserved